Julia Trotzki

 ✅ Ice cubes

-1️⃣ Add gin to the glass, then ice cubes.
+1️⃣ Pour gin into the glass, add ice cubes.

 2️⃣ Top up with tonic water, stir gently.

-3️⃣ Garnish with a lime slice – done!
+3️⃣ Garnish with a slice of lime – done!

 ➡ Tip: Try rosemary or cucumber as a garnish instead of lime – it adds more flavor!